ramvenkatu/Thirupugazh_v2/Software Requirements Specification.md

 **DATA-C1: Data Sources**
 * The `songs.js` file is the definitive, immutable source of truth for all song data.
 This file is not to be modified by the running application.
+* The `prarthanais.js` file contains prayer/devotional text data with unique IDs and full Tamil text content for playlist headers.
+* The `functions.js` file contains a comprehensive list of 31 Tamil festival and ceremonial functions/occasions for event categorization.
+* The `members.js` file contains the complete member database with contact details, addresses, and phone numbers for 22 bhajan group members.
 * The MySQL database is the definitive source for playlist history.
 It will be read from and written to by the Node.js backend.

+**DATA-C3: Event Data Structure**
+* Bhajan details must support dual time fields: `startTime` and `endTime` for comprehensive event scheduling
+* Time range display shall format as "Start Time - End Time" when both times are provided
+* Application state must maintain separate fields for start and end times to support flexible event planning

 **DATA-C2: Data Integrity**
 * The `duration` field in `songs.js` is stored as a "minutes.seconds" string (e.g., "5.17").
 The backend logic must parse this string into a numerical format (total seconds) for any duration calculations.